wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 More often than not, you don't want to submit the form to the server but you often want to stop the form from submitting, grab those details with JS and continue.

-N_ote: When Wes is working with forms, he often gives the form inputs a default value so he doesn't have to keep entering the values everytime he wants to test it.
+N_ote: When Wes is working with forms, he often gives the form inputs a default value so he doesn't have to keep entering the values every time he wants to test it.
 You can do the same by modifying your email and name inputs to have attributes such as `<input type="text" id="name" name="name" value="Wes Bos">`._

 Now when you submit the form, nothing is happening, you just see the event logged.